openquantumhardware/qick/docs/papers.rst

 Papers using QICK
 -----------------
-This list of academic papers that used the QICK was last updated February 21, 2026.
+This list of academic papers that used the QICK was last updated March 14, 2026.

 QICK system
 ^^^^^^^^^^^